 While the gestation period of the gray wolf and the German Shepherd is around 63 days, the two canines have different breeding rhythms.
 German Shepherds can breed twice a year.
 Wolves only have one litter annually from January to April.

-While German Shepherds have an average litter size of 8 puppies and can go from 1-15, wolves have smaller litters of five pups on average.
-Also, wolves rear their pups as a family (with mother and father) while the German Shepherd mother takes care of the pups.
+While German Shepherds have an average litter size of 8 puppies and can range from 1-15, wolves have smaller litters, on average, of 5 pups.

 One of the key characteristics used to describe German Shepherds is that they’re courageous.
 That’s why they’re seen in many high-risk situations, such as police operations and rescue missions.
-Also, German Shepherds are good guard dogs and will readily attack a stranger to protect a family member.

 In comparison, wolves are more shy and fearful and won’t attack humans under normal circumstances.
 In fact, they’ll run away from a hunter who approaches their prey.